Pulse-induced memory-like effect in cyclotron motion?: Charged particle in a uniform magnetic field and an electric pulse

 After the pulse has interacted and departed, we have different radii and velocities.
 In particular, we have,

 Therefore,

 \centerline{ $\Delta R_f= \vert R_{f2}- R_{f1}\vert$ \,\, , \,\,$\Delta v_{f}= \vert v_{f2}-v_{f1} \vert = \omega_B \Delta R_f$.}

 From the expressions above it is clear that $\Delta R_i \neq \Delta R_f$ and hence $\Delta v_i \neq \Delta v_f$.
-In addition the centre also shifts.
-This is shown in Figure 6.
-It also demonstrates the `permanent change' character of the {\bf memory effect}.
+Further, the centre also shifts.
+This is shown in Figure 6. which also demonstrates a `permanent change' character of the {\bf memory-like effect}.
+Note that in articles on gravitational wave memory (eg. \cite{bragri},\cite{zhang1}, \cite{ic1}, \cite{ic4}, \cite{eanna1}, \cite{eanna2}) one usually analyses the change in `relative separation' between pairs of test particles, which is qualitatively analogous to studying geodesic deviation.
+In our discussion above, we have, in a similar way, also shown the presence of a net change in the relative separation.

-$\bullet$ {The velocity field before and after the pulse have ${\bf \nabla \cdot v = 0}$ and ${\bf \nabla \times v \neq 0}$.} Hence, one would say that the gradient of the velocity field has zero expansion and shear and nonzero rotation both before and after the electric pulse acts.
-The rotation is just proportional to $\omega_B$.
-One cannot therefore derive any link to a memory effect from the kinematics of a family of trajectories \cite{skrsadg}.
-In other words there is no ${\cal B}$ memory \cite{olough}, \cite{ic1} to be seen here.